ibm-cloud-docs/citrix-netscaler-vpx/hsm-initialize-hsm.md

 	Alternatively, you can use public key authentication.
 For more information review the [Appliance Administration Guide (page 38) ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://public.dhe.ibm.com/cloud/bluemix/network/vpx/appliance_administration_guide.pdf){:new_window}.

-	**NOTE:** SSH access is generally enabled and allowed by default.
+	SSH access is generally enabled and allowed by default.
 If you have issues connecting with SSH, check your infrastructure routing and security.
+  {: note}

 2. Execute the `hsm init` command: